 What is a receiver?
 In terms of audio/sound systems, a receiver is an electronic device that contains an amplifier (often a stereo integrated or surround sound integrated amp) and some sort of built-in radio tuner.

 Receivers will often have a visual component as well (making them “audio/video receivers” or AVRs).
 These devices will not only amplify and route audio from various sources.
-They will also process video signals and route these signals to their intended displays (television, monitor or video projector, etc.).
+They will also process video signals and route them to their intended displays (television, monitor or video projector, etc.).

 Note that Bluetooth is a popular method of transferring audio wirelessly in the modern world of technology.
 The Bluetooth protocols actually utilize radio waves (at and around 2.4 GHz) to transfer information digitally.
 However, when it comes to semantics, if an amplifier has Bluetooth functionality but does not have a regular radio tuner, then it is still labelled an amplifier (and not a receiver).